SciCatProject/documentation/Development/v4.x/backend/testing_backend.md

 ## API tests

 SciCat backend v4.x comes with many API tests.
-They are locate in the `/test` folder
+They are locate under the `/test` folder in the backend repository

-In order to run the tests you need to have the backend running.
+In order to run the tests you need to have the backend running with an accessible mongodb instance.
+The backend can be run from terminl with the command:

+`npm run dev`

-In a different terminal, you can run one of the following two commands:
+In a different terminal, you can run all the following tests:
+- unit tests:
   `npm run test`

-or
+- linting tests:
+  `npm run lint`
+- api tests based on mocha
+  `npm run test:api:mocha`

+If you would like to run the mocha tests directly, you can use the following command:

 `mocha --config ./test/config/.mocharc.json --timeout=5000 --reporter=nyan`

-If you are interested in a specific subset of tests, you can add the _--grep_ option to the mocha command.
+If you are interested in a specific subset of API tests, you can add the _--grep_ option to the mocha command.
 For example if you are interested in running only the test named _Authorization functionalities_, you can use the following command:
 `mocha --config ./test/config/.mocharc.json --grep \"Authorization functionalities\ --timeout=5000 --reporter=nyan`